trendfischer/vim-phpqa/README.md

 - `:Php` - check for syntax errors
 - `:Phpcs` - run code sniffer
+- `:Phpcbf` - run code sniffer fixer (will open the fixes in a diff)
 - `:Phpmd` - run mess detector (will ask for a rule XML file if not set)
 - `:Phpcc` - show code coverage (will ask for a clover XML file if not set)

 ### Code Coverage